Raghav-1548/SuiSaw/README.md

 ## Why? 💡

 The AI model marketplace is currently fragmented and centralized, leading to:
-- Limited monetization options for AI researchers
+- Limited monetization options for AI researchers.
-- High platform fees and middlemen
+- High platform fees and middlemen.
-- Lack of transparency in model usage
+- Lack of transparency in model usage.
-- Complex licensing and usage tracking
+- Complex licensing and usage tracking.
-- No standardized payment system
+- No standardized payment system.

 SuiSaw solves these problems by:
 - Providing direct peer-to-peer model rentals
 - Implementing transparent, blockchain-based tracking